avargasv/ContribsGH3-Z-T/Post_ZIO-HTTP.md

 - A code base in continuous evolution where great improvements are frequently included.

-To close, we provide some references that can be useful to complement the information provided in this article about ZIO and ZIO HTTP:
+To close, we provide some references that can be useful to complement the information provided in this article about ZIO and ZIO HTTP.
+In particular, since for space reasons we only covered GET endpoints, we recommend the first reference, where a complete CRUD API (covering POST, PUT and DELETE requests) is developed using ZIO HTTP Endpoints, as well as similar APIs available in Tapir and Endpoints4s.
+As a bonus, a comparison matrix among those three alternatives is presented that covers: compatibility with diverse HTTP server and client backends, JSON libraries support, and performance.

 - Jorge Vasquez' presentation at Functional Scala 2023 about the Endpoints API of ZIO HTTP can be found [here](https://jorgevasquez.blog/elevate-and-conquer-unleashing-the-power-of-high-level-endpoints-in-scala).
-- The first part of a [ZIO HTTP tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents good examples of custom error handling, using the traditional way of defining endpoints.
+- The first part of a [ZIO HTTP tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents good examples of custom error handling.
 - The [official documentation](https://zio.dev/zio-http/) of ZIO HTTP.
-- The ZIO "bible" [Zionomicon](https://www.zionomicon.com/), co-written by John A. De Goes, the author of ZIO.
+- The ZIO standard introduction and quick reference [Zionomicon](https://www.zionomicon.com/), co-written by John A.
+De Goes, the author of ZIO.

 The Scala source code of this article can be found [here](https://github.com/avargasv/ContribsGH3-Z-T).